CertainTeed Corporation

 In May 2005, a San Francisco jury awarded Ralph Pierce, 70, a retired machine operator, $3.4 million after developing mesothelioma from working around asbestos.
 The asbestos-containing products were manufactured and distributed by CertainTeed.

-Pierce worked for the West Contra Costa County Wastewater District for over 25 years, starting in 1972 until his retirement in 1997.
+Pierce worked for the West Contra Costa County Wastewater District for over 25 years, from 1972 until his retirement in 1997.
 Part of his job duties included working with cement pipe provided by CertainTeed.
 The pipes, which contained asbestos, caused the plaintiff to develop asbestos-related colon cancer in 2003.

-In fact, it wasn’t until 1985 that CertainTeed sent out asbestos warnings, but the warnings came years after Pierce had already been diagnosed with an asbestos-related illness.
+It wasn’t until 1985 that CertainTeed sent asbestos warnings, but the signs came years after Pierce had already been diagnosed with an asbestos-related illness.

 As a result, the jury found CertainTeed responsible for Pierce’s illness and liable for failing to warn workers regarding the dangers of asbestos.